-62-year old Carol shared that after working for 36 years as a hair dresser she made the decision to make a change and start her own home staging business.
+62-year old Carol shared that after working for 36 years as a hair dresser she decided to make a change and start her own home staging business.

-Pauline’s commented that she was in such misery in her career in criminal law that she would find herself literally getting sick on her way to work in the morning.
+Pauline commented she was so miserable in her criminal law career that she would literally get sick on her way to work in the morning.
 Now, as a home stager, she’s eager to start work every day.

 These women inspired me to take a closer look at what some other Staging Diva Graduates have done in their lives before turning to home staging.

-One of those Staging Diva Graduates is Fran Matsumoto, co-owner of Pristine Staging in Beverly Hills.
-Fran held jobs as an airline employee and also as the office manager to Rodney Dangerfield and his wife Joan before reinventing her life as a home stager!
+Staging Diva Grad, Fran Matsumoto of Pristine Staging in Beverly Hills held jobs as an airline employee.
+Followed by being the office manager to Rodney Dangerfield and his wife Joan before reinventing her life as a home stager!

 In her early 50s, a layoff saw Donna Dazzo out of a 25+ year career in the field of financial services.
 Rather than taking that time to find another job in her industry, she started her own successful home staging business, Designed to Appeal.
 (Read more about Donna’s success as a home stager here.)